andyl/rfx/README.md

 We desire to have an extensible catalog of refactoring operations.
 It seems like putting each refactoring operation into a standalone module would be good.

-We expect that a given refactoring operation may be applied to multiple scopes:
+We expect that a given refactoring operation may be applied to different scopes:

 - Scope1: a chunk of code
 - Scope2: a single file
 - Scope3: an umbrella sub-application
 - Scope4: an entire project

-Furthermore, different scopes will require different behavior.
+Furthermore, different scopes will require different actions.
 Consider for example the operation `Rfx.Ops.Module.RenameModule`.

 Within Scope1, the `RenameModule` operation would change the name of the